pmko/coursera-recommender-systems/class-notes/collaborative-filtering.md

 double similarity = Vectors.dotProduct( adjustedTargetUserVector, adjustedVUserVector ) / (Vectors.euclideanNorm(adjustedTargetUserVector) * Vectors.euclideanNorm( adjustedVUserVector ));
 ```

+_note: There are other ways to calculate the weight.
+This is necessary if the data is unary (vector cosine is commonly used) or there is only a small amount of overlap between users._

 #### User-User Collaboration
 Select neighborhood of similar-taste users and use their opinions of items to predict an item(s) for the user of interest where they have not previously rated or interacted with that item.
 Compute a similarity score between a user and other users.
 Then look for users with high similarity scores (neighborhood) that have rated the item of interest or create a list of possible recommendations.
 The challenge with this method is that user tastes can change over time and are usually only limited to a category of items, thus taking more compute resources to keep current.